Kene-M/Anime-Watchlist-Management-System/README.md

 # Anime-Watchlist-Management-System (AWMS)

+**Note: "tempAnimeApp.py is the PyQt6 version of the tkinter 'animeWatchlistApp.py' implementation"**

-**Description:** Implemented a Database Application for allowing multiple users organize and track the anime they watch using MySQL RDBMS and Python programming language.
-The "tkinter" and "sv_ttk" packages of python are also to implement a GUI for the application.
+**Description:** Implemented a GUI Application that utilizes a backend database for allowing multiple users organize and track the anime they watch using MySQL RDBMS and Python programming language.
+The "tkinter" and "sv_ttk" packages of python are used to implement a GUI for the application in the first version.
+The second version utilizes the "pyqt6" and "pyqtdarktheme" libraries alongside Qt designer for a more modern GUI implementation.

 **Created By:** Kene Maduabum.